cunger/escape-velocity/content/notes/dev/ada-for-the-curious.md

 {{< youtube 3e-BGblAMC4 >}}

-# What makes Ada fun
+# What makes Ada interesting

 Here are a few characteristics of Ada that many people like about it.
 This is subjective, of course, but it gives you a taste of why Ada might be worthwhile exloring.

 ## The type system

-Yes, we start the list of fun features with the type system.
-Because one of the nicest safety nets that Ada offers is range restrictions on the type level.
+One of the nicest safety nets that Ada offers is range restrictions on the type level.

 Let's assume you deal with temperature readings.
 Instead of using a generic floating-point type and check whether the values you get are in your expected range,